andrea-velardi/Class-Repository-/README.md

 You must complete **90%** of the homework assignments.
 (You can miss **no more** than **2 assignments**.)

-Homework submissions **must be on time AS IS**.
+Homework submissions are due **before class starts**!
 Late submissions will not be counted.

 ##### [SUBMIT YOUR HOMEWORK HERE](http://bootcampspot-v2.com)